JawadSarfraz/Trading-Bot/README.md

 **Order fails:**

-- Check MEXC API keys are correct
+- Check Binance API keys are correct and have Futures permissions enabled
-- Verify account has sufficient balance
+- Verify Futures account is activated and has sufficient balance
 - Check leverage settings match account limits
-- Review MEXC API error messages
+- Review Binance API error messages
+- Ensure IP whitelist (if enabled) includes your server IP

 **Webhook not received:**